IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Custom Footer
 ^^^^^^^^^^^^^

+As mentioned above, the custom footer appears below the default footer.

-Download this sample: :download:`custom-footer.html </_static/installation/files/var/www/dataverse/branding/custom-footer.html>` and place it at ``/var/www/dataverse/branding/custom-footer.html``.
+As a starting point, download :download:`custom-footer.html </_static/installation/files/var/www/dataverse/branding/custom-footer.html>` and place it at ``/var/www/dataverse/branding/custom-footer.html``.

-Once you have the location of your custom footer HTML file, run this curl command to add it to your settings:
+Given this location for the custom footer HTML file, run this curl command to add it to your settings:

 ``curl -X PUT -d '/var/www/dataverse/branding/custom-footer.html' http://localhost:8080/api/admin/settings/:FooterCustomizationFile``

 Custom Stylesheet
 +++++++++++++++++

-You can style your custom homepage, footer and header content with a custom CSS file.
+You can style your custom homepage, footer, and header content with a custom CSS file.
 With advanced CSS know-how, you can achieve custom branding and page layouts by utilizing ``position``, ``padding`` or ``margin`` properties.

-Download this sample: :download:`custom-stylesheet.css </_static/installation/files/var/www/dataverse/branding/custom-stylesheet.css>` and place it at ``/var/www/dataverse/branding/custom-stylesheet.css``.
+As a starting point, download :download:`custom-stylesheet.css </_static/installation/files/var/www/dataverse/branding/custom-stylesheet.css>` and place it at ``/var/www/dataverse/branding/custom-stylesheet.css``.

-Once you have the location of your custom CSS file, run this curl command to add it to your settings:
+Given this location for the custom CSS file, run this curl command to add it to your settings:

 ``curl -X PUT -d '/var/www/dataverse/branding/custom-stylesheet.css' http://localhost:8080/api/admin/settings/:StyleCustomizationFile``